 In the early hours of 12 February 1997 a 44′ motor lifeboat from U.S. Coast Guard Station Quillayute River, Washington responded to a mayday call from the sailing vessel GALE RUNNER.
 In the rescue attempt, three of the lifeboat’s four crew members were killed: BM2 David Bosley, MK3 Matthew Schlimme, and SN Clinton Miniken.
 The crew of the GALE RUNNER was hoisted to safety by a Coast Guard helicopter, and the motor lifeboat, CG 44363, was a complete loss.

 In the aftermath of 12 February 1997, investigations focused heavily on BM2 David Bosley’s actions, with some attention towards the way Coast Guard stations ran and were supported.
 This emphasis was understandable, but left out important perspectives about what happened and how, as humans, we make meaning from the events.

-Integrative analysis teaches us that a subject should be looked at through four main lenses to be fully understood: individual interior (personal experiences), group interior (relationships, culture), individual exterior (behavior, facts), and group exterior (systems, organizations).
+Integral analysis teaches us that a subject should be looked at through four main lenses to be fully understood: individual interior (self, experiences), collective interior (relationships, culture), individual exterior (facts, events), and collective exterior (systems, environment).
 This virtual museum was built to share all of these important pieces out of the deepest respect for everyone involved.

 The events of this story have not yet outlived their relevance; this record must continue to be shared.
-Using non-reductive holistic analysis, we aim to present material that honors all perspectives in a way that anyone can access and understand.
+Using non-reductive holistic—or integral—analysis, we aim to present material that honors all perspectives in a way that anyone can access and understand:

 In the individual interiors, we present the views of each person involved so that we can feel for ourselves, and glimpse their unique experience of what happened.

 The facts of the individual exteriors matter, so this place is also dedicated to sharing the details of those events and their aftermath.

 Even the Coast Guard found that systemic failures contributed to the night’s outcomes.
-We must use the group exterior perspective to examine possible organizational causes, lessons, and future changes.
+We must use the collective exterior perspective to examine possible organizational causes, lessons, and future changes.